-Community marketing is building a brand community based on your organization’s timeless passions and actively leading this tribe.
-By bringing this to light and encouraging our society to foster community again, we allow ourselves to effectively build stronger, authentic and trustworthy bonds with our members and consequently, our greater communities.
+Community marketing is building a brand community based on your organization’s timeless passions and actively leading the tribe.
+By bringing this concept to light and encouraging our society to foster community again, we allow ourselves to effectively build stronger, more authentic, and more trustworthy bonds with our members and, as a result, with our greater communities.

-It provides brands with the opportunity to understand their community as it grows because they are constantly engaged with them.
-This access gives brands the opportunity to innovative, clearly, concisely and on beat, with their community which otherwise would be elusive since communities are organic and ever-evolving.
+By being constantly engaged with their community, brands have the opportunity to better understand their community through what we call community marketing.
+Brands can innovate — clearly, concisely and on beat — with their community which otherwise would be elusive since communities are organic and ever-evolving.

-According to Nielsen, Adults (+18 ) spends 25 hours online and 5.5 hours on social media every week.
-Surprisingly, the heavy social media users isn’t Millennials.
-In fact, Generation X (ages 35-49) spends the most time on social media: almost 7 hours per week versus Millennials, who come in second, spending just over 6 hours per week.
+According to Nielsen, adults (+18) spend 25 hours online and 5.5 hours on social media every week.
+Surprisingly, however, the heavy social media users aren’t Millennials.
+Generation X (ages 35-49) spends the most time on social media with almost 7 hours per week; Millennials on the other hand, come in second spending just over 6 hours per week.

-Online interaction accounts for a good chunk of our time and has become an important part of our life.
-Communities have followed suit and have begun utilizing online forums to continue the conversation and reinforce their relationship.
-This adaptation has changed the dynamics of more traditional communities.
-It allows communities to be formed outside of a geographic location at a more efficient rate.
+There’s no debate that online interaction has become an important part of our lives that can take up a good portion of our time.
+Communities have followed suit and have thus begun utilizing online forums to continue the conversation and reinforce their relationships.
+Overtaking the dynamics of more traditional communities, such online correspondence allows communities to be formed outside of a geographic location at a more efficient rate.

 How does this relate to other marketing strategies?

-It’s what other marketing initiatives have been trying to do – build effective, lasting engagement that converts.
-Community marketing takes portions of inbound marketing, content marketing, social media marketing, search engine optimization and even traditional offline marketing to create community with your target audience.
+What converts is what other marketing initiatives have been trying to do: build effective, lasting engagement.
+Community marketing takes portions of inbound marketing, content marketing, social media marketing, search engine optimization, and even traditional offline marketing to create community with the target audience.

 Image: My Loud Speaker Marketing

-There is an issue with each of these marketing strategy trends.
-Even though these methods can attract people to their brand, the majority of them will bounce and are unlikely to stick with your brand.
+So what’s the issue with each of these marketing strategy trends?
+Even though these methods can attract people to their brand, the majority of them will bounce and are unlikely to stick.

 Community marketing allows you to create genuine, meaningful relationships with your audience by bringing people together who share a common passion with your brand.
-Ultimately, creating a sense of belonging.
-This builds long-term loyalty and genuine word of mouth if you actively, genuinely communicate and give back to your community.
+This ultimately creates what all human beings strive for: a sense of belonging.
+Through genuine communication and giving back to your community, long-term loyalty and genuine word of mouth will naturally follow.

-To sum this up, here is how past marketing strategies and community marketing can work together:
+To summarise, here is how past marketing strategies and community marketing can work together:

-1) Past Marketing: To attract people who are looking for useful information, fulfillment.
+1) Past Marketing: To attract people who are looking for useful information and fulfillment.

-The beauty of community marketing is it supports and fosters passionate tribes by cultivating authentic relationships between members, as well as the relationship between brand and member.
+The beauty of community marketing is that it supports and fosters passionate tribes by not only cultivating authentic relationships between members, but also a relationship between brand and member.

 Why Is Community Marketing Effective?